List of A Certain Magical Index characters: Index

 When she returns to England, Index is sought out by Fiamma of the Right, who wants her knowledge, and is reactivated in her John's Pen mode by her remote control magical item.
 Later during her stay at Necessarius' headquarters in St. George Cathedral, Index learns the bitter truth about Toma when Fiamma reveals him lying to her about his memories, which sends her on a rampage and grows an angelic Crimson Wings that corners Stiyl Magnus, who tries to restrain her, with ease just by flapping her wings.
-She also has displayed the ability to summon legendary weapons and artifacts to attack, such as the Sword of Freyr, the magic sword of the Norse goddess of the same name.
+She also has displayed the ability to summon legendary weapons and artifacts to attack, such as the Sword of Freyr, the magic sword of the Norse god of the same name.
 After defeating Fiamma, Toma releases Index's mind from his control, apologizes to her, and both promise each other to meet again.
 At the end of the twenty-second volume of A Certain Magical Index, Index returns to St. George Cathedral with Stiyl to learn Toma's condition.
 In A Certain Magical Index: New Testament, Index eventually reunites with Toma when he returns to Academy City after the events of World War III.
 She later joins Toma, Accelerator, Shiage Hamazura, Rikō Takitsubo, and Aleister Crowley during the latter's invasion of London, where she learns another grimoire for a total of 103,001.
 She also engages in a fight with Mikoto Misaka during a conflict between Toma and his doppelganger in Windsor Castle.
 In A Certain Magical Index: Genesis Testament, Index returns to Academy City with Toma in time for a Christmas holiday but is later sent on a mission to investigate the disappearance of residents in Los Angeles.